Jeri Hunt - Midland, MI

 “I have worked here almost 30 years, and I do a lot of heavy lifting and pushing carts,” Jeri explained.
 “Cancer rehabilitation got me back into shape so that I can do the things I want to do.”

 Jeri said that after surgery she was very tired, and she continued to be tired through chemotherapy and radiation, so when she returned to work in February 2013, she said, “I was zapped.”
-Her medical oncologist, Syed Hassan, M.D., recommended Survivorship Training and Rehabilitation (STAR®) through the credentialed program at the Medical Center in Midland.
+Her medical oncologist recommended Specialized Cancer Rehabilitation program through the credentialed program at the Medical Center in Midland.

 Physical Therapist Jennifer Root, D.P.T., was Jeri’s therapist.
 She said, “Jeri had come through cancer treatments, but she was quite fatigued and weak in her arms and core.
 Hunt wanted to return to work, and our main focus was strengthening multiple muscle groups, upper extremity and her core, with overall conditioning.”
 Root said that Jeri was quite motivated and willing to do whatever was suggested in order to get back to normal.

-“I like that STAR empowers patients to take control of their own health and healing,” Root said.
+“I like that the Specialized Cancer Rehabilitation program empowers patients to take control of their own health and healing,” Root said.
 “So much of cancer treatment is having things done to them.
 Therapy enables patients to participate and take control for themselves with a goal of returning to full functioning.”

 Jeri’s strength training included light hand weights, workouts using exercise equipment, elastic band strengthening exercises and a home exercise program.
 This strengthening program usually takes from four to six weeks for patients with cancer.
 “We gradually increased her endurance and energy levels so that she could withstand a whole day on the job,” Root said.